The University Student Design and Applied Solutions Competition (USDASC), is the first ever student design competition with a corrosion focus.

 Start early and test often.
 Students will design and test prototypes to detect corrosion in hard-to-access areas within one square inch.
 Prototypes will need to succinctly report findings in an easy to read format for judges and operators.

 Put your talent on display.
-Gain recognition from the Department of Defense and within the corrosion industry.
-Take what your team has learned and disseminate that knowledge gained to further your university’s programs.
+Students, as well as the universities or academies they are representing, gain recognition from corrosion industry leaders.
+Take what your team has learned during the competition and disseminate that knowledge within your programs.